 Katie Hunter, Administrative Assistant

-I have been working on creating a database in google drive of all of Kaysinger’s past projects and project data.
-Currently Kaysinger’s collective data resides in a series of thumb drives, computers, hard drives and separate google drives.
+I am continuing to work on creating a database in google drive of all of Kaysinger’s past projects and project data.
+Currently, Kaysinger’s collective data resides in a series of thumb drives, computers, hard drives, and separate google drives.
 I have been cataloging all of Kaysinger’s technology onto a spreadsheet with who the technology is checked out to.
-In addition to these larger projects, I process our daily mail, perform administrative duties such as type up reports and some calendaring.
+I have been assisting with building maintenance and upkeep at the BDC.
+In addition to these larger projects, I perform daily administrative duties around the office and assist the other staff members with any duties they have.